SGM GOAL / Materials Science and Engineering

 - Develop materials

-- Eco-design: from material to product
+- Eco-design: From Material to Product

-- Shaping materials
+- Shaping the materials

 - Characterize materials and products